 Flooding is one of the most common types of natural disasters to strike homes in America.
 It may be caused by heavy rains, storm surges or tidal waves caused by larger events out at sea.
 While in some cases, homeowners may be able to defend their property from the resulting water damage, but in others, it is unavoidable.
 In the event that a home is damaged by a flood, it’s necessary to clean and repair parts of the home that have been affected.
 These parts include the basement, furniture, appliances, the ceilings, walls and the floors.

 In a flooded home, the basement is likely to be one of the first areas hit and the most heavily in need of cleaning.
 If there are windows in the basement, open them up to let fresh air in.
 If there are no windows, place fans in the basement to help the air circulate.
 Fans can also be used to help the room dry quickly.
 Turn off the electricity before entering and take a flashlight if needed.
-Remove any standing water from the area using a sump pump; ideally, one that
+Remove any standing water from the

 Your front door serves many important purposes, but sometimes gets lost in the shuffle.
 Your entry door is one of the first things guests and neighbors see when they drive past or visit your home.
 Take a good look at your front door and ask yourself a few key questions.
 Is it serving its purpose and tough enough to withstand wind, rain, hot sun and possible intruders?
 Is it aesthetically appealing?
 Is it dated and time to buy a new one?